sourcecrypto/sourcecrypto.github.io/README.md

 ---

 This has nothing to do with new, unknown, projects or ICOs (except for how to evaluate them).
-We will be gathering information on all of the top coins over time, regardless of our personal opinions.. ideally to have the the best information so that people can learn and make their own decisions.
+We will be gathering knowledge and resources on all of the top coins over time, regardless of personal opinions.. ideally to have the the best information all in one place, so that people can learn and make their own decisions.

 ### Project Overview